astroshrey/exowirc/source/helium-tutorial.rst

   flat_seq = (6, 25)
   dark_for_flat_seq = (438, 457)

-Specifically for images with background mode set to global, include the background sequnece:
+Specifically for images with background mode set to global (this is the typical mode in which we use a series of dithered images to construct a sky background profile), include the background sequence:

 .. code-block:: Python

   bkg_seq = (68, 71)

->>>
+Set the lower and upper sigma thresholds for which to remove pixels from the background image.
+We typically use a lower bound of 5 sigma, and a large upper bound of 1000 to include all the highest outliers.

 .. code-block:: Python
   bkg_sigma_lower = 5
   bkg_sigma_upper = 1000
   background_mode = 'helium'
->>>

-Optionally indicate the path to the file containing the array of pixel coordinates and their corresponding nonlinearity coefficients if the image pixels have oversaturated brightness:
+Optionally indicate the path to the file containing the array of pixel coordinates and their corresponding nonlinearity coefficients if the image pixels have oversaturated brightness (this is typically not necessary):

 .. code-block:: Python

   nonlinearity_fname = 'absolute path to the directory/'

-A working file of nonlinearity data used by the Knutson Group is downloadable in the below link:

-[insert downloadable file for the nonlinearity correction array]
->>>

-Covariates are quantified invariances used for noise correction.
-Add the covariates whose metadata you would like to examine in the covariate_names list.
+Covariates are quantities to be used for systematic noise correction.
+Add the covariates whose data you would like to examine in the covariate_names list.
 For example:

 .. code-block:: Python